 import autolens as al import autolens.plot as aplt dataset_name = "source_complex" dataset_path = path.join("dataset", "imaging", dataset_name) dataset = al.Imaging.from_fits( data_path=path.join(dataset_path, "data.fits"), psf_path=path.join(dataset_path, "psf.fits"), noise_map_path=path.join(dataset_path, "noise_map.fits"), pixel_scales=0.05, ) dataset_plotter = aplt.ImagingPlotter(dataset=dataset) dataset_plotter.subplot_dataset()

 We are going to fit this data via a pixelization, which requires us to define a 2D mask within which the pixelization reconstructs the data.

-mask = al.Mask2D.circular( shape_native=imaging.shape_native, pixel_scales=imaging.pixel_scales, radius=3.6 ) imaging = imaging.apply_mask(mask=mask_2d)
+mask = al.Mask2D.circular( shape_native=dataset.shape_native, pixel_scales=dataset.pixel_scales, radius=3.6 ) dataset = dataset.apply_mask(mask=mask)